StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 1
 ```

+If there is no inferior running, GDB returns a default one with pid=0.
 The primary use we will put this to later, is to know we have a process running.

 ### Reading Memory